karlospn/opentelemetry-metrics-demo/README.md

 ### **How to unit test the BookingStore Custom metrics**

-Its possible to test any custom metrics you create using the ``Microsoft.Extensions.Diagnostics.Testing`` library and the ``MetricCollector``.
+It is possible to test any custom metrics you create using the ``Microsoft.Extensions.Diagnostics.Testing`` NuGet package and the ``MetricCollector`` implementation.

 The ``MetricCollector`` class makes it easy to record the measurements from specific instruments and assert the values were correct.